Public Matters - Class of 2011

 JENNIFER DEMERS is Program Director for Girls Incorporated of Greater Lowell (Girls Inc.), a nonprofit organization that provides quality enrichment programs after school, and during summer and holiday breaks, for girls between the ages of 5 and 18.
 Jennifer has worked at Girls Inc since 2001.
 She organizes and plans for implementation of a range of classes for girls from programs in self-reliance and finance, to classes in science, math, and technology.
 She oversees Eco Smarts, an interactive ecology program for middle school girls that recently received a grant from Women Working Wonders Foundation.
 In addition to her work at Girls Inc., Jennifer volunteers on the executive board of Lowell’s Women’s Week, and she is chair of the Girls With Goals Conference.
 She is also active in the planning and implementation of Lowell Kids Week and the Healthy Summer program.
 Jennifer is a resident of Nashua.

-AMY GLOWACKI is a Park Ranger and the Youth Programs Coordinator at Lowell National Historical Park.
-Amy manages the Mass Parks Student Career Intake Program (SCIP), a new initiative which recruits students from urban and minority communities and provides them with career training leading to permanent employment with the National Park Service.
+AMY GLOWACKI works for the National Park service as the Northeast Regional Coordinator of Youth services.
+In 2011, Amy was a Park Ranger and the Youth Programs Coordinator at Lowell National Historical Park.
+Amy managed the Mass Parks Student Career Intake Program (SCIP), a new initiative which recruits students from urban and minority communities and provides them with career training leading to permanent employment with the National Park Service.
 In 2010, SCIP interns visited 17 park sites, met individually with over 100 permanent and seasonal NPS employees representing careers in education, interpretation, law enforcement traditional arts, maintenance, administration, and natural resources.
-Amy has worked as a front-line interpretive ranger.
-Amy lives in Mason, NH.
+Amy worked as a front-line interpretive ranger for many years.

-MARIANNE GRIES is the Director of the Lowell Alliance for Families and Neighborhoods whose mission is to support families and communities by advocating for and promoting empowerment, inclusion, and diversity.
+MARIANNE GRIES was the Director of the Lowell Alliance for Families and Neighborhoods in 2011.
+That organization's mission is to support families and communities by advocating for and promoting empowerment, inclusion, and diversity.
 Marianne previously worked for the Coalition for a Better Acre, and volunteered for Community Teamwork, Inc.’s Citizen Schools Program at both the Robinson and Wang Middle Schools.
-She also served as a site host for the New Entry Sustainable Farming Project's World PEAS CSA.
+She served as a site host for the New Entry Sustainable Farming Project's World PEAS CSA.
 Among her accomplishments is creating and convening the Lowell Diaper Bank Collaborative.
 Participating organizations include: Acre Family Child Care, Asian Task Force Against Domestic Violence, Casey Family Services, Community Teamwork, Inc., the Department of Children and Families, Head Start, House of Hope, and the Lowell Community Health Center.
 Marianne is a Lowell resident.

-GORDON HALM is a Program Supervisor for LifeLinks, Inc. a private, non-profit company that provides services and support for people with developmental disabilities 24 hours/day, 365 days/years.
-Services include residential care, non-vocational day programs, shared living, independent living, family support and education & recreation activities.
+GORDON HALM was a Program Supervisor for LifeLinks, Inc. a private, non-profit company that provides services and support for people with developmental disabilities 24 hours/day, 365 days/years in 2011.
+Their services include residential care, non-vocational day programs, shared living, independent living, family support and education & recreation activities.
 Gordon Halm, was born in and grew up in Winneba, Ghana, West Africa.
 In 1998, Gordon bought his first home in the US on West Sixth Street in Lowell.
 Gordon is Vice-President of the Ghana Association of Greater Boston; founder of Lowell’s Annual African Festival and the Osibi African Dancers of Lowell; Elder at the Elliot Presbyterian Church; and parent and community liaison for the Lowell Community Charter Public School.
 Gordon is fluent in Fanti and Effutu, dialects of Ghana.
+Gordon holds a master's degree from UMass Lowell in Peace and Conflict Studies.
 He is a resident of Lowell.

-STACIE HARGIS is the Executive Director of the Lowell Small Business Assistance Center (LSBAC), a program of Community Teamwork Inc., in partnership with the City of Lowell and Middlesex Community College.
+STACIE HARGIS is an Assistant Professor in the Business Department at Middlesex Community College.
+In 2011, Stacie was the Executive Director of the Lowell Small Business Assistance Center (LSBAC), a program of Community Teamwork Inc., in partnership with the City of Lowell and Middlesex Community College.
 The LSBAC’ s mission is to provide entrepreneurs from ethnically and economically diverse groups with the education, tools, and resources necessary to create sustain and expand small businesses and to assist, stabilize and grow existing businesses through education and technical support.
-Prior to her current position, Stacie was the Economic Development Representative and Small Business Liaison in the Congressional Office of Congresswoman Niki Tsongas.
+Prior to her work at LSBAC, Stacie was the Economic Development Representative and Small Business Liaison in the Congressional Office of Congresswoman Niki Tsongas.
 Stacie serves on the boards of various groups, including UMass Lowell's Center for Women and Work and the Cultural Organization of Lowell promoting both women's issues and the creative economy.
 She managed the first Lowell Film Festival.
 Stacie received a master in Regional Economic and Social Development from University of Massachusetts Lowell in May, 2008.
 Her additional educational experiences include a Bachelor of Fine Art from Florida Atlantic University and a Graduate Certificate from the University of Massachusetts Boston focusing on Women in Politics and Public Policy.
 Stacie is a Lowell resident.